Patternslib/Patterns/docs/patterns/tooltip.rst

 element.

-The position of the tip within the tooltip can be specified with a *position hint*: a CSS class which specifies the preferred positions.
+The position of the tip within the tooltip can be specified with a *position hint*: a parameter which specifies the preferred positions.
 This is formatted as ``position-<preference>[-preference]*``.
 The possible preferences are: